fpcastle/fpcastle.github.io/lava/index.md

 high level descriptions.
 However, the Lava circuit combinator library does provide high level tools for making certain kinds of low level circuit design more productive.

 This page describes an old version of Lava that was used to produce efficient FPGA circuits with compact layout.
-Here I give a flavor of the Lava HDL and how it can be used to describe circuits for implementation of Xilinx's Virtex family of FPGAs (now quite old!).
+Here I give a flavor of the Lava HDL and how it can be used to describe circuits for implementation on Xilinx's Virtex family of FPGAs (now quite old!).
 These pages assume a good understanding of Xilinx's Virtex FPGA architecture and of the Haskell lazy functional programming language.
 The work on Lava and its many variants was done in collaboration with several people including
 [Mary Sheeran](http://www.cse.chalmers.se/~ms/) and [Koen Claessen](http://www.cse.chalmers.se/~koen/) at Chalmers University of Technology.
 A much more recent version of Lava has been produced by [Andy Gill](https://eecs.ku.edu/andy-gill)'s team called [Kansas Lava](https://ku-fpg.github.io/software/kansas-lava).